Skip to main content

 note

 The Ingress-NGINX controller is planned to reach end of life in March 2026 (see the Kubernetes announcement on Ingress-NGINX retirement).
-We recommend planning a migration to the Gateway API where it fits your use case.
+Plan a migration to the Gateway API where it fits your use case.

 If you decide not to adopt the Gateway API, you can migrate to a different Ingress controller and continue using the Ingress API.
 This remains a supported approach.